ionut-tatu/farm4life-app-changelog/README.md

 # Change Log
 All notable changes to this project will be documented in this file.

+## v1.3.6
+### Added
+ - Added MPI logo to the Login Screen

+### Fixed
+ - MAJOR FIX: Fixed issue where API was returning 401 and you couldn't access the videos.

 ## v1.3.5
 ### Added
  - Added MPI logo in Splash Screen